soto-project/soto-core/SotoCore.docc/SotoSignerV4/SotoSignerV4.md

 ### Processing requests

-Some requests URLs need to be processed before signing.
+Some request URLs need to be processed before signing.
 The signer expects query parameters to be alphabetically sorted and that paths have been percent encoded.
 You can use `processURL` to do this work for you.

 ```swift
 let url = URL(string: "https://my-bucket.s3.eu-west-1.awsamazon.com/file")!